hydren-crypto/stampchain/docs/src20.md

 The first `vout` output `0` is the destination address for a transfer `"address": "bc1q4lwvx2380r4axmzgt8rnqxa5cvktt8unqlnka6"`

+For mint and deploys `vout-0` is the minter/deployer address

-The components of the second multisig `ScriptPubKey` are:
+The components of the multisig `ScriptPubKeys` are:

 - `1`: This is the number of required signatures for the transaction to be valid.
-Always 1 for SRC-20
+Always 1 (of 3) for SRC-20 (1 sigop)
 - `03c46b73fe2ff939bea5d0a577950dc8876e863bed11c887d681417dfd70533e51`: This is the SRC-20 encoded data
 - `039036c8182c70770f8f6bd702a25c7179bfff1ccb3a844297a717226b88b976cc`: This is the SRC-20 encoded data
-- `020202020202020202020202020202020202020202020202020202020202020202`: This is a 20-byte hash that must be to a valid keyburn address.
+- `020202020202020202020202020202020202020202020202020202020202020202`: This is the hash that must be to a valid keyburn address.
 - `3`: This is the total number of public keys in the multisig script.
-Always 3 for SRC-20
+Always (1 of) 3 for SRC-20
 - `OP_CHECKMULTISIG`: opcode

-We will also use the thrid mulisig script in the decoding below.
+We will also use an additional mulisig script in the decoding example below.
+Additional multisig scripts may be added depending on the length of the JSON string.